-Open studio tours are a good way to experience art and artists.
-Every first Friday evening of each month you can take a free self-guided tour of downtown Phoenix galleries, studios and art spaces.
-It's called First Friday.
-First Friday is organized by Artlink, a nonprofit organization "...dedicated to bringing together artists, the public, and businesses for a greater understanding, appreciation, and promotion of the arts and the development of a strong and vital downtown Phoenix arts community."
+As the name suggests, the event takes place on the first Friday of every month from 6 to 10 p.m.
+First Friday features self-guided tours of downtown Phoenix art galleries, studios, and creative spaces and is "dedicated to bringing together artists, the public, and businesses for a greater understanding, appreciation, and promotion of the arts and the development of a strong and vital downtown Phoenix arts community."

 If you aren't already familiar with First Friday's routes, just stop at Phoenix Art Museum first and pick up a current map.
-There's usually an ArtLink volunteer on hand who can answer your questions.
-Before you head out on Friday evening, check my tips on the next page.
+There's usually an ArtLink volunteer on hand who can answer your questions before you head out to enjoy your Friday evening in Phoenix.

-The downtown Phoenix First Friday event is not about glitz or champagne or cocktail parties - it is about the inner-city urban experience.
-No need to dress to impress.
-Artists living and working downtown exhibit downtown.
-Thousands of people enjoy what is offered during each First Friday event, and several exhibitions sell half of their offerings during these openings.
+The downtown Phoenix First Friday event is not about glitz or champagne or cocktail parties - it is about the inner-city urban experience, so there's no need to dress to impress.
+Artists living and working downtown exhibit downtown, and thousands of people enjoy what is offered during each First Friday event. several exhibitions sell half of their offerings during these openings.

 - The First Friday attendees are predominantly young people, but all ages can be seen browsing the various galleries.

 - Trolley hubs and routes are subject to change.
-You can park for free at Phoenix Art Museum, subject to availability.
-Keep in mind that parking meters in Phoenix are NOT free until after 10 p.m. on Fridays.
+You can park for free at the Phoenix Art Museum, subject to availability.
+Keep in mind that parking meters in Phoenix are not free until after 10 p.m. on Fridays.

-- The shuttles constantly circle throughout the evening, stopping at the hubs in approximate 25-minute intervals.
-The shuttles start at 6 p.m. and are clean and comfortable.
-The last circuit is at 9:30 p.m.
+- The shuttles constantly circle throughout the evening, stopping at the hubs in approximately 25-minute intervals.
+The shuttles start at 6 p.m. and are clean and comfortable, and the last circuit is at 9:30 p.m.

-- Crowds are usually sparse at early in the evening, and some galleries might be a bit slow to open right at 6 p.m.
-Activity picks up between 7 and 8 p.m.
+- Crowds are usually sparser early in the evening, and some galleries might be a bit slow to open, but activity picks up between 7 and 8 p.m.

-- At the Phoenix Art Museum, you can get a full First Friday map.
-They are also sometimes on the shuttle buses, but they may run out later in the evening.
+- You can get a full First Friday map at the Phoenix Art Museum or on the shuttle buses, but those tend to run out later in the evening.

 - First Friday is an opportunity for people with political beliefs, condos to sell, petitions to sign, or other information to share to be out and about.
 If you aren't interested, just be polite and say "no thanks."